Javingka/cardano-node-notes/cardano-cli notes/Transaction script - mai 10 2022.md

 ### 8. Assamble the transaction
 Now, assemble the transaction.

-Roberto gave an example explaining why is it an assamble:
+Roberto use a metaphor for explaining why is it call 'assamble':

 >Imagine you have a paper document with 3 sign spaces, and then you send to each guy kind of the same thing, a 'contract'.
 >
 >They will take the piece of the contract where their signature goes and they gona take that part and put their signature.